pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 # Back up Data to GCS Using BR

 This document describes how to back up the data of a TiDB cluster in Kubernetes to [Google Cloud Storage](https://cloud.google.com/storage/docs/) (GCS).
 "Backup" in this document refers to full backup (ad-hoc full backup and scheduled full backup).
-[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the logic backup of the TiDB cluster, and then this backup data is sent to GCS.
+[BR](https://pingcap.com/docs/stable/br/backup-and-restore-tool/) is used to get the backup of the TiDB cluster, and then the backup data is sent to GCS.

 The backup method described in this document is implemented using Custom Resource Definition (CRD) in TiDB Operator v1.1 or later versions.